DarkEnergyProcessor/HonokaMiku/README.md

 Basically it allows decryption of LL!SIF game files so that it can be opened without using LL!SIF.

+**Due to an incident that breaks LL!SIF, this decrypter is no longer updated!**

 How to compile
 ==============